shota876/E-commerce-api/README.md

 # Built an E-commerce API with NodeJs, Express and MongoDB

-This is an E-commerce API
-it does have all the basic features to get things started https://shota876.github.io/E-commerce-api/
+This is an ecommerce API built with NodeJs.
+It features authentication, full CRUD ability on products, order, cart and user.
+Users can create account, login, logout, add products to cart, checkout and view their orders. https://shota876.github.io/E-commerce-api/

 ## The basic features in this API would be: